 Outdoor guiding requires strong leadership, interpersonal, and interpretative skills as well as a high level of expertise and knowledge in specific skill areas.
-During the program, you'll develop and practice these skills while training in sea kayaking, canoeing, sailing, river rafting, mountain travel, wildlife viewing, wilderness first aid and other outdoor education specialties.
+During the program, you'll develop and practice valuable career skills while training in sea kayaking, canoeing, sailing, river rafting, mountain travel, wildlife viewing, wilderness first aid and other outdoor education specialties.
 All courses are highly experiential, giving you the opportunity to progressively build your knowledge and confidence.

 Applied theory courses will provide you with a more comprehensive view of the adventure guiding industry, including a focus on sustainability, law and ethics and cross-cultural skills.
 This includes learning through Aboriginal tourism interactions as part of guiding on the coast.
 Course hours are divided between the classroom and the field.
 Classmates frequently take turns co-leading while instructors provide support, direction and feedback.

 Formal and informal evaluation, which is ongoing throughout this program, takes place in the classroom and in the wilderness.
 In addition to achieving industry-recognized certifications, you will receive college grades and credit based on practical skills evaluations, contributions to group learning, presentations, assignments, quizzes and exams.

 Go further with your Outdoor Leadership Career

 Qualify for entry-level leadership and guiding positions with sea kayaking and river rafting companies, coastal and mountain resorts, sailboat-based tours, whale and wildlife tour operators, outdoor centres, youth wilderness programs and camps, adventure therapy programs, interpretative centres and other rewarding settings.